-The number of ambient bounces for the indirect diffuse irradiance; setting this to any positive value will include global photon irradiance via one ambient bounce (final gather).
-The result of this ambient bounce is stored in the ambient cache for interpolation, but the global photon map irradiance is not cached for the ambient daughter rays.
-Setting this to a negative value will not spawn any ambient rays at all, and instead visualises the global photon irradiance directly at the primary ray.
-This is intended for debugging and checking the irradiance distribution, as the quality of the resulting renderings is poor.
+A negative value enables a preview mode that directly visualises the irradiance from the global photon map without any ambient bounces.
+This is intended for debugging and checking the irradiance distribution, as the quality of the resulting renderings is generally poor with sparsely distributed photons.
 If the global photons are precomputed, this produces a Voronoi diagram.
-As with RADIANCE CLASSIC[TM], the default value of 0 disables the ambient component, although caustic photon irradiance is still visualised at the primary ray.
+As with RADIANCE CLASSIC[TM], setting this to 0 disables the ambient component, but caustic photon irradiance is still visualised at the primary ray.